Who is an eligible non-borrowing spouse on a reverse mortgage?

 Great Question!

-There are two classes of non-borrowing spouses.
-One is an eligible non-borrowing spouse and an ineligible non-borrowing spouse.
-To become an eligible non-borrowing spouse, the spouse must be married to the borrower when the borrower applies for and closes the loan.
+There are two types of non-borrowing spouses in a reverse mortgage: eligible and ineligible non-borrowing spouses.
+To be considered an eligible non-borrowing spouse, you must be married to the borrower when they apply for and close the loan.

 reverse mortgage spouse eligibility explained by ARLO